ozfortress/ozfortress_docs/docs/rules/infractions.md

 Infractions themselves are considered warnings, and as such there are no warnings for offences listed below.

-## Report Requirements
+## Report Requirements & Evidence Verification
 - Evidence submitted via Reports should be uploaded/hosted on services where the evidence will not expire.
 If you wish to free up storage wherever it is located, please check with the Behaviour Panel to ensure a copy has been made.
-- For reports made with evidence where it could be difficult for us to verify a person's voice, the authenticity of an account, or the context around a screenshot of a message - we ask that your submission includes proof to support that evidence, for example:
+- For reports made with evidence where it could be difficult for us to verify a person's voice, the authenticity of an account, or the context around a screenshot of a message - we ask that you include proof to support that evidence, for example:
-    - If you have included clips of a person speaking via voice chat, screenshots of a message/messages or other evidence that could be difficult to verify without knowing the account, please provide proof showing the authenticity of the account.
-        - Some ways of doing so would be to show the account that is speaking in the video recording, including logs.tf links if it happened during a game, or the server reservation ID so it can be followed up on.
+    - If you are submitting evidence such as voice recordings, video evidence, screenshots of messages in in-game chat, or anything else that may need verification, please ensure you provide this verification within your report.
+For voice recordings, we ask that you screen record and show the account in question, same for video evidence.
+For screenshots of in-game chat, please provide either logs.tf links or server logs.
+If your screenshots are from Discord or Steam, we may ask you to provide the context around then, potentially via the Discord/Steam mobile apps as they are harder to manipulate/manufacture.

 ### Making a Report
 If you want to learn how to make a report, please see our Support & Reporting Hub, linked below.